davetcoleman/baxter_cpp/README.md

    ```
    **Note:** you will not see anything when you launch this, only the ``/robot/joint_states`` topic starts being published.
 Proceed to the MoveIt! section, below.

+## Gazebo Simulation

+This is still in beta.
+First install the baxter_gazebo stuff.
+I haven't documented this yet.

+   roslaunch baxter_gazebo baxter_world.launch

 ## Start MoveIt!

 Works with simulation, hardware or visualization: